SophieRouse/Capstone1_Variables/README.md

 # Capstone1_Variables
-First capstone project from the HyperionDev software engineering course, involving control structures and variables
+First capstone project from the HyperionDev software engineering course, involving control structures and variables.
+This project was a calculator which could give simple interest, compound interest and how much you had to pay on a bond.